-Integrating Lattice with Slack allows your entire company to keep up with Lattice by sharing activity in your company's Slack channels (#praise for public feedback + the Lattice Slack App for your personal feedback Slackbot).
-Lattice will push updates to your Slack instance whenever a user receives public Feedback, updates a public Goal, is prompted to complete a stage in a Review, or posts a public Update.
+Integrating Lattice with Slack allows your company to keep up with Lattice by sharing activities in your Slack channels.
+Lattice will push updates to your Slack instance whenever a user receives public feedback, updates a public goal, is prompted to complete a stage in a review, or post a public update.

 Before you start

 - You must be an admin in Lattice and Slack to set up the integration.

 - You must be logged into Slack within your browser to set up the integration.